sbsmith09/Node-Excel-Export/README_Prometheus.md

-# Node-Excel-Export: Lightweight XLSX Generation for Node.js
+# Node-Excel-Export: Effortless Excel File Generation in Node.js

 ## Project Overview

-Node-Excel-Export is a lightweight Node.js library designed to simplify the process of programmatically generating Excel (XLSX) files with robust data export capabilities.
+Node-Excel-Export is a lightweight and efficient Node.js library designed to simplify the programmatic generation of Excel (XLSX) files with robust data export capabilities.
+The library addresses the common challenge of creating structured spreadsheets directly within Node.js applications, providing developers with an intuitive and straightforward solution for Excel file generation.

+### Core Purpose
+The primary objective of Node-Excel-Export is to enable seamless, server-side Excel spreadsheet creation with minimal complexity.
+It allows developers to transform data sets into professional, well-formatted Excel files without requiring external dependencies or complex integrations.

 ### Key Features
-- Simple and straightforward Excel file generation
+- Simple and intuitive Excel file generation
-- Support for multiple sheet creation
+- Support for creating multiple sheets in a single workbook
-- Flexible data formatting options
-- Handles various data types (strings, numbers, dates, booleans)
+- Flexible data formatting for various data types (strings, numbers, dates, booleans)
-- Custom column styling capabilities
+- Custom column styling and formatting capabilities
 - Memory-efficient shared string processing
+- Cross-platform compatibility

-### Purpose
+### Benefits
-The library addresses the common challenge of generating structured Excel spreadsheets directly from Node.js applications.
-It provides developers with an intuitive interface to export data sets into professional, well-formatted Excel files without complex dependencies or external services.
+- Lightweight implementation with minimal external dependencies
+- No requirement for Microsoft Excel or additional external software
+- Supports both synchronous and asynchronous file generation
+- Efficient memory management through optimized processing
+- Easy integration into Node.js applications
+- Suitable for a wide range of use cases including data reporting, analytics, and bulk data exports

-### Use Cases
+### Ideal Use Cases
-- Data reporting and analytics
 - Generating financial or statistical spreadsheets
-- Bulk data exports from databases or APIs
+- Creating dynamic reports from databases or APIs
-- Creating templated Excel documents with dynamic content
+- Programmatically generating templated Excel documents

-### Core Benefits
-- Lightweight implementation with minimal external dependencies
-- No need for Microsoft Excel or other external software
-- Cross-platform compatibility
-- Supports custom cell styling and formatting
+- Bulk data exports with custom formatting
-- Efficient memory management through shared string optimization
+- Server-side spreadsheet generation in Node.js applications

 ## Getting Started, Installation, and Setup

-### Prerequisites

-- Node.js (version 10.x or higher recommended)
-- npm (Node Package Manager)
+## Quick Start

 ### Installation